 A typical car battery used for starting an engine has about 87AH.
 But most boondockers are using deep cycle marine batteries or RV batteries that deliver 100-150 AH each.

-50% of the RV boondockers mentioned above, with either two 12 volt batteries, or two 6 volt batteries, typically have about 200-250 AH at their disposal.
+- 50% of the RV boondockers mentioned above, with either have two 12 volt batteries, or two 6 volt batteries.
+This typically gives them between 200-250 AH at their disposal.
 That’s still plenty of battery power to run a propane furnace all night long, keep the lights on in the evening, run the vent fans during the day, charge electronic devices, and keep the water pump ready for use.

 You Can Only Use Half of Your Battery

-Lithium batteries are advantageous because they can be discharged all the way down to 0% state of charge without suffering damage, and without suffering voltage loss.
+Lithium batteries are better because they can be discharged all the way down to 0% state of charge without suffering damage, and without suffering voltage loss.
+Thus a 100 AH battery will deliver all 100 AH without voltage loss.

 The Cheapest & Easiest Way To Go

-Buy two 12 volt batteries, with at least 100 AH each, and a couple of thick (0, 1, 2, 3, or 4 gauge wire) and wire them together in parallel (see diagram).
+Buy two 12 volt, flooded cell batteries, with at least 100 AH each, and a couple of thick (0, 1, 2, 3, or 4 gauge wire) and wire them together in parallel (see diagram).
 And that’s it, you’ve joined the 50% category of boondockers.
 It’s about as plug-and-play as you can get, without taking on too much cost…

 - Technically, wiring two batteries requires four wires, but your RV should already have two wires there.

 - It’s important that you are using two batteries of the same age, brand, type and size.
-Even though your RV may already have a single 12 volt battery in it, don’t buy just one additional battery, buy two and set your RV’s battery aside, and either use it elsewhere or take it to the store where you bought your others for the core fee refund.
+Even though your RV may already have a single 12 volt battery in it, don’t buy just one additional battery, buy two.
+Use your stock RV battery elsewhere (many boondockers use it as a starter battery for their built-in generator) or take it to auto parts store for the core fee refund.

 Four batteries requires wiring two in parallel and another two in series, to get 12 volts.
 It’s a little more complicated, and the cost is quite a bit more due to the four batteries and cables.
 Four batteries also adds a lot of weight to your RV.
 It’s better to start out with two batteries, and determine later if four batteries is necessary.